smix128/graduation_work/README.md

 ![yelb-ui](images/yelb-ui.png)

 The nature of the app allows people to experiment with the statless `yelb-ui` and `yelb-appserver` components (think scaling out, blue/green depoyments, etc.) as well as experiment with the stateful `redis-server` and `yelb-db` backend components.

-#### How can I use it?

-If you intend to use Yelb as a generic application with the ultimate goal of learning and playing with multiple platforms (from cloud instances, to containers through potentially serverless), then you should probably go straight into the `deployments` folder and specifically in the `platformdeployment` folder.
-This is where all the various configuration files for the various platforms are available.
-This folder will ideally be a continuous work in progress.

-If you intend to contribute, fork or understand anyway how the single components work I suggest you dig into each of them looking at the code (and the various dockerfiles) to learn how they work and how they are packaged.
-In addition to that you should look into the `deployments` folder how to start the application in development mode and test mode.

 #### Known issues and limitations